by John Lechner

 “Nothing,” said Snug.
 “I’m just not ready.”

 “Not ready?
 Ha!”
-The other ladybug laughed, almost rolling off the leaf.
+The ladybug laughed, almost rolling off the leaf.
 “What do you mean you’re not ready?”

 “That’s exactly what I mean,” said Snug.
 “I just need a little more time.”